Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Naydra had been worrying on that particular problem for some years, now.
 She felt no closer to a solution, but why not seek perspectives wherever she could get them?

-“What would you be, if you could?” she asked Keetee.
+"What would you be, if you could?" she asked Keetee.

-“...My Mother?”
+"...My Mother?"

-“If you could…put off the question of mating, for a few years—not that you should, but if we had that luxury—what would you do with the time?”
+"If you could…put off the question of mating, for a few years—not that you should, but if we had that luxury—what would you do with the time?"

-“Hmm…you know to be honest, My Mother?
+"Hmm…you know to be honest, My Mother?
 I’ve not really thought about it.
-It’s been all about the cubs since as long as I could remember.”
+It’s been all about the cubs since as long as I could remember."

 Naydra tried not to let her disappointment show.
 She kept her ears up, kept her tail straight…but Keetee, it seemed, had a sensitive nose, and keened almost immediately.
-“Is that…wrong?” she asked.
+"Is that…wrong?" she asked.

-“Not the answer I was hoping for,” Naydra replied, honestly.
+"Not the answer I was hoping for," Naydra replied, honestly.
 She sat on the clifftop grass and patted beside her.
-“You like poetry, don’t you?
-Have you ever written any of your own?”
+"You like poetry, don’t you?
+Have you ever written any of your own?"

-“I have.
-I like painting too.”
+"I have.
+I like painting too."
 She chittered.
-“Maybe I don’t like paint in my fur…”
+"Maybe I don’t like paint in my fur…"

 Naydra duck-nodded.
-“I can imagine.
+"I can imagine.
 Still…don’t neglect yourself in your duty, Sister.
-You need to be a well-rounded person, not just a womb with legs.”
+You need to be a well-rounded person, not just a womb with legs."

-“I don’t!” she objected.
-“It’s just…this is my mission right now.”
+"I don’t!" she objected.
+"It’s just…this is my mission right now."

-“I understand,” she conceded.
-“Still.
+"I understand," she conceded.
+"Still.
 I think it should be a priority for us to consider the future.
 Perhaps we should encourage vocations?
-Fund more on-the-job training, perhaps?”
+Fund more on-the-job training, perhaps?"

-“That *does* sound good.
-What about security?”
+"That *does* sound good.
+What about security?"

-“Oh, I think at this point we can safely relax much of that…but tell me about your paintings!”
+"Oh, I think at this point we can safely relax much of that…but tell me about your paintings!"

 To her delight, Keetee was more than happy to wax enthusiastic about the art.
 She had the same gene-editing as Naydra, unlocking her red-receptive vision and like all artistically minded gao the revelation of a whole new spectrum to play with had fired her up.